elastic/elastic-charts/api/charts.api.md

     y1AccessorFormat?: AccessorFormat;
 }

+// Warning: (ae-missing-release-tag) "SeriesSpecs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SeriesSpecs<S extends BasicSeriesSpec = BasicSeriesSpec> = Array<S>;

+// Warning: (ae-missing-release-tag) "SeriesTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SeriesTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const SeriesTypes: Readonly<{
     Area: "area";